Tacktician/devx-ci-examples/README.md

-# jenkins-devx-example
+# devx-ci-examples
-Demonstration of using testrunner-toolkit / saucectl in a Jenkins pipeline.
+Demonstration of using testrunner-toolkit / saucectl in a Jenkins pipeline and GitHub Actions.